 We are performing risk assessment of COVID-19 in terms of our annual conference and regional events.
-We tentatively postponed our March 2020 conference to September 11-13, 2020.
-We are following Nevada statewide and UNLV guidelines, as this site is our institutional home and planned location for our conference at the Lied Library.
+We tentatively postponed our March 2020 conference to September 11-13, 2020 as a Zoom based experience.
 Please stay in-touch with us to know what our next steps are for this pandemic.

 - Every Day-Teaching in the COVID-19 Era, Dr. Summer Cherland, SOHA 2nd Vice President, has worked on launching a blog about Every Day-Teaching in the COVID-19 Era with the South Phoenix Oral History project.
 See the blog and updates about this incredible work on the South Phoenix Oral History site.

 - California Historical Society, “Since its inception in 1871, the archives of the California Historical Society have attested to the power of ordinary people’s testimonies through diaries, letters, scrapbooks, and oral histories.
 We are creating a collection to document life in California during the current COVID-19 pandemic.”